Khushal Singh Singhpuria

-Khushal Singh Virk was the second chief of Singhpuria Misl from 1753 to 1795, extending its territory on both sides of the Sutlej River.
+Khushal Singh was the second chief of Singhpuria Misl from 1753 to 1795, extending its territory on both sides of the Sutlej River.
 His 'acquired' lands included Jalandhar, Nurpur, Bahrampur, Patti and Bharatgarh.
 Jalandhar doab and adjoining areas yielded an annual income of three lakh rupees.

 Early life

-He succeeded his father as the chief of the Singhpuria Misl.
+He succeeded Nawab Kapur Singh as the chief of the Singhpuria Misl.